Article ID: 2877254

 Issue 6When you try to stop a running ECMA2 Connector from the user interface (UI), the Sync Engine may crash.

 Issue 7A Delete-Add that is sent as a Replace in ECMA2 requires the anchor to be returned from the Connector.
-This causes issues with the Windows Azure Active Directory Connector when the object is deleted and reprovisioned.
+This causes issues with the Microsoft Azure Active Directory Connector when the object is deleted and reprovisioned.

 Issue 8When you use an attribute Replace during export to remove the last value from a multivalued attribute, an attribute Replace without values is sent to the Connector.
-This causes a "The server encountered an unexpected error in the synchronization engine" error to be thrown when the Windows Azure Active Directory Connector is used.
+This causes a "The server encountered an unexpected error in the synchronization engine" error to be thrown when the Microsoft Azure Active Directory Connector is used.
 After you apply this update, the new behavior is to send this as an attribute Delete to the Connector.

 Issue 9When the Set-MIISADMAConfiguration cmdlet is used in a multidomain environment, a corrupted configuration may occur.